oetiker/sourcey-buildpack/README.md

 ## The `SourceyBuild.sh` script

-In this script you build your thirdparty software.
+In this script you build your third-party software.
 At the most basic level, you just have to make sure to install the result into `$PREFIX`.

 You may want to use `$WORK_DIR` to unpack your source.
 And if you need other